 In contrast to 1980 when the proportion of people below poverty line was 28.1 percent, by 2016, the percentage had risen to 60.21.
 In other words, 112 million out of a total population of 185,989,640 could not make ends meet in 2016.
 Economic liberalization might have brought productivity gains, but it has also translated into job-less growth, and widened the gap between the new rich and the chronically poor.
 Due to restricted income mobility, at least, 50 percent of those currently living in poverty, are likely to remain trapped there for the foreseeable future.

 Nigeria ranks low in terms of access to police protection, expeditious and fair dispensation of justice, gridlock-free highways, roads and rural infrastructure; food and nutrients; potable water; sanitation; basic health care; detoxification, rehabilitation and counseling of drug addicts; services geared towards promoting consistently high standards of primary, secondary and tertiary education; provision of disaster/emergency relief, and gainful employment.
+Communities overrun by bandits and kidnappers are particularly disadvantaged, more so, as they lack amenities that are taken for granted in tranquil environments.
+Examples of such amenities are water, sanitation, education, health care, motorable roads, and police protection.

 Either due to shortage of resources or the continued application of cumbersome processes, the citizen rarely obtains quality service from government agencies.
 Public works projects (e.g. road and bridge construction) that should take weeks or months to complete often stretch to years, sometimes, decades.
 Crimes are unlikely to be promptly investigated, with the result that a substantial number of cases go cold and are then eventually closed, unsolved.
 Civil cases drag for decades in courts, with judgements rendered either when the litigants have lost interest or an interested party has died.